SadisticSun/Browser-Technologies/Week3-PE-BrowserTech/readme.md

   }
 }
 ```
-By checking if eventlistener is or is not supported, we can sniff out if IE8 is being used, or another browser that has no support for Chart.js' essentials.
+By checking if eventlistener is or is not supported, we can check if IE8 is being used, or another browser that has no support for Chart.js' essentials.
 This method is advised by Microsoft's Developer Network as they feel Feature Detection is better than Browser Sniffing.

 Source: https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection
 ## Browser Support